 Alberta Courts are somewhat limited in what they can order related to property outside the jurisdiction.
-They can take it’s value into account in the division of property held in Alberta.
+They can take its value into account in the division of property held in Alberta but there are limitations.

 Presumptively, family property acquired during the relationship, that isn’t exempt, is divided equally.

 Presumptively, family property is divided equally, unless it falls within three possible exceptions:

 - growth or other factors; or

 - unusual circumstances that justify an unequal division.